Software-Lifecycle-Consultants/slc-open-hms/README.md

  ```bash
 npm install
  ```
-List the NPM packages and their versions that are used in this project:
+Other NPM packages that are used in this project:

 - [react-date-range](https://www.npmjs.com/package/package-name) - Version 1.4.4
   - Description: A date library agnostic React component for choosing dates and date ranges.
 Uses date-fns for date operations